zerofo/sys-con/README.md

 - [ ] Many other HID controller

 ## How to add a new controller ?
+When you plug in a new controller, most of the time only the arrow and the joystick will work, the buttons won't work by default.
-Most of the time you will only have to do the mapping, how to do it ?
+You will have to do the key mapping yourself, follow the method below to do it.

 ### Method 1 (From a windows PC)